 Fridge Brilliance bonus: Cordelia's "young space freighter pilot" and Miles's freighter pilot are the same person - Arde Mayhew.
 This is only hinted at in the books note "I'm sorry, Pilot Officer Mayhew", but Word of God supports this.

-Honor Harrington: This is the way Victor Cachat's Indy Ploys usually work.
-During that memorable snafu in Crown of Slaves he managed to enlist a Manticoran agent (two, actually), a group of neutral Solarian officers (with their squadron), a bunch of local nobles/dignitaries (who he was actually courting all that time, trying to pry them from Manticoran Alliance) and Royal Manticoran Navy Captain — all willingly and with their full support.
+During that memorable snafu in Crown of Slaves he managed to enlist two Manticoran agents a group of neutral Solarian officers (with their squadron), a bunch of local nobles/dignitaries (who he was courting all that time, trying to pry them from Manticoran Alliance) and Royal Manticoran Navy Captain — all willingly and with their full support.
 They all knew who he was, but followed him anyway.
 He also pulls a truly impressive diversion on the Masadan freighter crew, claiming to be a rogue State Sec agent who could possibly use some madmen like them, including at one point "proving" his own fanaticism by ordering the Masadan in charge of the self-destruct to push the button and then sneering when he doesn't do it.

-His feat in Fanatic was no less impressive, but there he had some real authority, just subverted it to his needs.
+His feat in Fanatic was no less impressive, but there he had some real authority, just twisted it to his needs.

 Subverted in 1635: The Cannon Law.
 Ruy Sanchez tells several Spanish soldiers that he is a captain in the Spanish army, and gets valuable information from them.
 The Americans think he's pulled a Bavarian Fire Drill, until Sharon informs them that Ruy is a captain in the Spanish army.
-He left out the part where he's working for the Americans, though.
+He just left out the part where he's working for the Americans.

 When he wasn't being a One-Man Army, Mack Bolan (from The Executioner series by Don Pendleton) would often pull this stunt on both the local police and the Mafia, usually by posing as an outside Fed or elite hitman sent from New York to kill Bolan.